Elevate the ordinary with favorite fabrics + trendy strapping and hardware.

 Trim strapping at an angle to desired length (this makes it easier to feed through the band).
 Seal cut edge with Fray Check or singe with flame.
 You’re done!

 This lunch bag can go in so many directions based on the fabric you choose.
 It’s ideal for children and school-aged kids, but it’s perfect for adults, too.
-And if bag making is your thing, be sure to check out all of our bag projects and info, and get acquainted with all Dritz hardware.
-So many options.
-And like shoes, you can never have too many bags.
+You can also change up the closure you use, like we did on this lunch bag with a D-ring/swivel hook closure.

 Happy 2019 – happy sewing!